Nikon Z7 II vs Sony A7C

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z7 II and Sony Alpha A7C and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the Z7 II and the A7C are recent models that are part of the current product line-up.
 The Z7 II replaced the earlier Nikon Z7, while the A7C does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Z7 II and A7C can be found, respectively, in the Nikon Z7 II Manual (free pdf) or the online Sony A7C Manual.

 So what conclusions can be drawn?
 Is the Nikon Z7 II better than the Sony A7C or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.